AdguardTeam/LegalDocs/vpn_eula/en/EULA.md

 1.1.
 AdGuard Software Limited provides AdGuard VPN, which is a virtual private network (VPN) software for your exclusive use, at your own risk and responsibility.
 You are solely and exclusively responsible for the use of AdGuard VPN.
 AdGuard Software Limited shall not be liable for any loss, monetary or non-monetary harm, and this shall not include attorney fees or court costs irrespective of any laws or statutes that prescribe otherwise.

 1.2.
 AdGuard Software Limited grants you a non-exclusive and limited license to download and use AdGuard VPN.
 The AdGuard VPN services are owned and copyrighted by AdGuard Software Limited and are protected worldwide.
-AdGuard Software Limited retains all rights, title and interest in and to the AdGuard VPN services and any portion thereof, including, without limitation, all copyrights, trademarks, service marks, trade secrets, and other intellectual property rights.
+AdGuard Software Limited retains all rights, title, and interest in and to the AdGuard VPN services and any portion thereof, including, without limitation, all copyrights, trademarks, service marks, trade secrets, and other intellectual property rights.
 All rights are reserved unless otherwise noted.
 Modifying, distributing to unauthorized parties, reverse engineering, or otherwise using AdGuard VPN in any way not expressly authorized by AdGuard Software Limited with written consent is strictly prohibited.

 1.3.
 To use AdGuard VPN, you shall install the software and sign up using an email address.
 You must provide a valid email address at sign-up to create the AdGuard VPN user account.
 You may also log in with an email and password you have already registered at adguard.com before.